 Blue Bottle individually taste-tests each coffee they sell – single origins, blends, espresso, every roast level – and you get it when they have determined it’s at the absolute top of its game.

-The website’s match quiz (see the next section) recommended their Giant Steps for us - yes, it’s named after the John Coltrane classic.
+The website’s match quiz recommended their Giant Steps for us – yes, it’s named after the John Coltrane classic.
 This is a blend of beans from Uganda, New Guinea, and Sumatra.

-The bag of Giant Steps that came a few days later nailed the flavors identified by their match quiz: cocoa, toasted marshmallow, and graham cracker in the aroma yield to chocolate and caramel in a cup that delivered rich, deep notes on the palate.
-Clean and crisp in a pour over, Giant Steps was also wonderful in the Moka pot, where the fines and higher extraction really played to the strength of the African and Indonesian beans.
+The bag of Giant Steps that came a few days later perfectly represented the flavors listed in their match quiz: cocoa, toasted marshmallow, and graham cracker in the aroma yield to chocolate and caramel in a cup that delivered rich, deep notes on the palate.
+Clean and crisp in a pour over, Giant Steps was also wonderful in the Moka pot, where the fines and higher extraction really played to the strengths of the African and Indonesian beans.

 Blue Bottle’s match quiz goes beyond the usual coffee flavor descriptors and gets to the heart of your tastes.
 It starts by asking you the type of coffee your prefer – French press, pour over, espresso, and more, and lets you select as many as apply.

-Blue Bottle sends out bags in 6, 12, 24, and 36-ounce sizes.
-You choose the frequency of delivery: a one, two, three, or four-week cycle.
-No matter how much or little you drink, you can set up a cycle that works for you.
+As far as frequency goes, Blue Bottle sends out bags in 6, 12, 24, and 36-ounce sizes.
+You choose how often to have it delivered, on a one, two, three, or four-week cycle.
+No matter how much or little you drink, you can set up a frequency that works for you.

 Our order arrived sealed in the familiar security-sealed zip-lock bag, airtight and lightproof, with CO2 valve.
-One minor nit: the zip-lock seal is narrower than used by some other shippers, and didn’t always make a tight seal.
+One minor nit: the zip-lock seal is narrower than used by some other shippers, and didn’t always make a tight seal when we closed it (in our sadly un-caffeinated state).
 We found the bag had worked its way open one morning.
 Shame on us for not using a coffee storage canister.
 Workaround: we folded the bag over and wrapped a rubber band around it to reduce air exposure.
 But some larger bags don’t give us this problem.

-You can save a bit by taking a subscription: prices drop between $1 and $3 a bag.
-This is equivalent to getting a free bag of coffee for every 6 to 10 you buy.
+With a subscription, prices drop between $1 and $3 a bag.
+This is equivalent to getting a free bag of coffee for every 6-10 you buy.

 If you prefer to receive ground coffee, Blue Bottle calls their offering Perfectly Ground.
 Not only is it precision-ground to the exact characteristics for your brewing method (pour over, French press, or coffee maker), but it’s then packaged in single-serve, vacuum-sealed pouches.